 On 5 December 2005, the Civil Partnership Act 2004 came into force.
 The legislation enables same-sex couples to obtain legal recognition of their relationship – and every year thousands of gay and lesbian couples enter into a civil partnership and set up a life together with the knowledge that they are fully backed by law.

-From December 2014, Civil Partnerships will be able to be converted into marriages.
+From December 2014, Civil Partnerships are able to be converted into marriages.

 Click to view our advice on: